-adverse public opinion, the Minister said the issue would be discussed in the next session of the Karnataka Legislature before taking any final decision on the issue.
-"The been killed over the last decade for illegal trade in parts such as skin and bones, and this is likely only a small fraction of the true numbers, a study by wildlife protection groups says.
+While maintaining that the Government had decided to nullify its earlier Ordinance after taking into consideration of the adverse public opinion, the Minister said the issue would be discussed in the been killed over the last decade for illegal trade in parts such as skin and bones, and this is likely only a small fraction of the true numbers, a study by wildlife protection groups says.
+India saw by far the most seizures of tiger parts, followed by China, Nepal, and Indonesia, said British-based Traffic International, which carried out the study with help from the Worldwide Fund for Nature (WWF).